Sacramento History Museum: Print Shop

 The museum features a working print shop, with historic printing presses that are still operational.
 In 2020, the museum closed due to the COVID-19 pandemic.
 As a way to maintain engagement, the museum set up a social media account on TikTok.
 Videos featuring volunteer Howard Hatch demonstrating how to use the printing presses became viral on social media.
-As of June 2024, the Sacramento History Museum's YouTube channel has over 3.24 million followers and over one billion views.
+As of June 2024, the Sacramento History Museum's YouTube channel has over 3.24 million followers, making it the most subscribed-to museum on the website, and has garnered over one billion views.
 The museum's TikTok account also has over 2.7 million followers.

 Programs

 The Sacramento History Alliance and the Sacramento History Museum also conduct tours of Old Sacramento.
 These tours include a tour of the "Old Sacramento Underground," showing how the city was raised after flooding had destroyed many buildings in the 1860s and 1870s.